bartcant/FiatRelay/README.md

 # How it works
 ## Fiat Conversion and Payment

-The following diagram covers the base flow scenario that covers the situation where a smart contract has created a pay-out for a beneficiary in crypto-currency, that is consequently exchanged in fiat currency and a payment transfer is made to the identified beneficiary account holder who will receive the pay-out in his/her account 2-3 days later (based on the payment services SLA's from bank and the payment network)
+The following diagram covers the base flow scenario where a Smart cCntract has created a pay-out for a beneficiary in crypto-currency.
+This crypto-currencyis consequently exchanged in fiat currency and a payment transfer is made to the identified beneficiary account holder who will receive the pay-out in his/her account 2-3 days later (based on the payment services SLA's from bank and the payment network)

 Diagram 1

 <img alt="Fiat Conversion and Payment" style="border-width:0" src="./Images/Fiatrelay1.png" /></a>

 ## Payment Status Notification
-In the diagram below, the scenario describes the functionality the bank and the fiat-relay smart contract  provide to to the original smart contract about the status of the payment transfer and final settlement
+In the diagram below, the scenario describes the functionality the bank and the Fiat-Relay Smart Contract and Relay Bank provide to to the original smart contract regarding the status update of the payment transfer and final settlement

 Diagram 2